Bat Yam: Culture

 The Ryback House showcases the work of Issachar Ber Ryback.
 The Yiddish writer Sholom Asch, who lived in Bat Yam in his later years, willed his home to the Bat Yam municipality, which turned it into museum.

 In 2008 the Bat-Yam International Biennale of Landscape Urbanism, which is devoted to re-examining urban spaces through art and architecture, was held in Bat Yam.
 In 2010, the second Biennale, "Timing" took place, which featured site-specific installations from designers and architects from around the world.

 The Center for Urbanism and Mediterranean Culture is a research institute devoted to the creation of a new discourse in Israeli urban space.
 The head of the center is veteran Haaretz correspondent Avirama Golan.

-The city has two shopping malls, Kanyon Bat Yam, which opened in 1993, and Kanyon Bat Yamon.